 Every Thursday all dining commons offer Local Grass Fed Burgers

 Cage-Free Chicken Breasts are offered in select dishes.
-Our Cage Free Chicken Breasts come from HarvestLand where the chickens are humanely raised and cage free.
+Our Cage Free Chicken Breasts come from HarvestLand where the chickens are humanely raised and are cage free.
 Additionally, the feed is all vegetarian and no antibiotics are ever used.

 California Grown Olive Oil is offered in all dining commons.
 The California grown Corto Olive Co. comes from a family owned business located in Lodi, California.